Are cyber criminals targeting your industry?

 This industry has become a prime target for hackers, because of the large amount of customers’ information that companies keep on their systems.
 Our report reveals that 40% of British food and drink companies and 30% of travel and leisure firms have suffered two or more cyber attacks in the past 12 months.

-Last year, pub chain JD Wetherspoon suffered a cyber-attack that took months to uncover, in which hackers stole personal information from more than 650,000 of its customers.
+Last year, pub chain JD Wetherspoon suffered a cyber-attack (external link) that took months to uncover, in which hackers stole personal information from more than 650,000 of its customers.

 Apart from stealing customers’ names, card numbers and expiration dates from hotel and leisure firm’s IT systems, hackers can also steal the passwords and login details of people while they are using unsecured Wi-Fi networks on their premises, internet security experts have warned.

 So if you’re a hotel, pub, restaurant or café you need to make sure your cyber security is strong.